A worried man over 40 sitting on the edge of a bed while his partner sleeps in the background

 • You feel sleepy during the day

 Poor sleep can quietly make other problems feel worse.
-Low energy, irritability, cravings, and weaker workout recovery often start with bad sleep.
+Low energy, irritability, cravings, weaker workout recovery, and lower confidence often start with bad sleep.

 Before changing everything at once, try a simple reset: consistent bedtime, less alcohol at night, less screen time before bed, and a cooler, darker room.